Home > NIAAA College Materials > Fact Sheets > Fall Semester—Time for Parents to Discuss the Risks of College Drinking

-As the fall semester begins, parents can use this important time to help prepare their college-age sons and daughters by talking with them about the consequences of excessive drinking.
+As the fall semester begins, parents can use this time to help prepare their college-age sons and daughters by talking with them about the consequences of excessive drinking.